 Vegetable oil: optional, but a tiny drop of vegetable oil in your melted chocolate will make all the difference with how it shines.
 You can use any neutral oil here as well.

-How to: twix sugar cookies
+twix cookies q&a

-Can I make these cookies ahead of time?
+can I make these cookies ahead of time?

 Definitely!
 Cookie dough only gets better with time.
 You can keep the cookie dough tightly covered in the fridge for up to 3 days before baking.
 Just be sure to take the dough out of the fridge at least 30 minutes to 1 hour before you want to bake, so that it becomes soft enough to scoop again!

-How to store these cookies
+how to store twix cookies

-Why do you measure in grams?
+why do you measure in grams?

 My recipes are all written in grams because it is the most accurate way to bake.
 When you use a kitchen scale, you ensure that your baked goods turn out as close to the written recipe as possible.
 Plus, the cleanup is way easier when using a scale!
 I will provide standard cup measurements but please note that I have not tested the recipe using cup measurements and therefore can not guarantee your recipe will come out how mine did.
-Here is my favorite kitchen scale, and here’s an article about why I use a kitchen scale, and why you should too!
+Here is my favorite kitchen scale.

-A note on oven temperature
+a note on oven temperature

-Ovens vary and fluctuate in temperature.
-For example, I always have to set my oven to 330°F if I want it to bake at 350°F. If you love to bake like I do, I highly recommend getting an oven thermometer.
+Ovens vary and fluctuate in temperature and might not always actually be at the temperature they claim to be at.
+If you love to bake like I do, I highly recommend getting an oven thermometer.
 They are super helpful for letting you know when your oven might be lying to you!
 I use this one.

-Tools and ingredients
+tools and ingredients

 You can find all my favorite tools and ingredients that I use on my Amazon Storefront page, here!

-Did you make these twix sugar cookies?
+did you make these twix cookies?

-If you made these small batch twix sugar cookies I would love to see them and know your thoughts!
+If you made these twix cookies I would love to see them and know your thoughts!
 Please leave a comment and review down below, and tag me on Instagram @freshbeanbakery.
 If you have any questions about the recipe I will gladly do my best to answer them in the comments below!

 Brown Sugar Cookies

-- 56 g unsalted butter (¼ c.) room temperature
+- 90 g unsalted butter room temperature (6 ⅓ tbsp.)

-- 50 g light brown sugar (¼ c.)
+- 150 g light brown sugar (¾ c.)

-- 1 egg yolk room temperature
+- 1 egg

-- ½ tsp. vanilla
+- 1 tsp. vanilla

-- 100 g all purpose flour (¾ c. + 1 tbsp.)
+- 160 g all purpose flour (1 ⅓ c.)

-- ¾ tsp. baking powder
+- 1 tsp. baking powder

-- ¼ tsp. salt
+- ½ tsp. salt

-- ½ tsp. vegetable oil
+- 1 tsp. vegetable oil

 Brown Sugar Cookies